upros/ATLS/atls/draft-friel-tls-atls-01.md

 ### Constrained Device Connecting over the Internet

-A somewhat similar example has an IoT device connecting to a gateway using a suitable transport mechanism such as ZigBee, CoAP, MQTT, etc. The gateway function in turn talks HTTP over TLS (or, for example, HTTP over QUIC) to an application service over the Internet.
+In this example an IoT device connecting to a gateway using a suitable transport mechanism, such as ZigBee, CoAP, MQTT, etc. The gateway function in turn talks HTTP over TLS (or, for example, HTTP over QUIC) to an application service over the Internet.
 This is illustrated in {{coap-internet}}.

 The gateway may not be trusted and all messages between the IoT device and the application service must be end-to-end encrypted.
 Similar to the previous use case, the endpoints have no guarantees about what level of transport layer security is enforced across all hops.
 Again, ATLS addresses these concerns.